tweag/nickel/notes/overriding.md

 We propose solution (a), as it is probably sufficient in the vast majority, and is still compatible with a future upgrade to (b).

-### Operational semantics
+## Operational semantics

-This section define more precisely the opertional semantics of merging with the choices previously described:
+This section define more precisely the operational semantics of merging with the choices previously described.

 **TODO**